 Planning for change...

-It’s almost impossible to consider how the face of the hospitality industry will look at the end of this – trying to imagine next week is difficult, next month seems an eternity away.
-What we do know is that the industry will never be the same and a different approach will be required.
+It’s almost impossible to consider how the face of the hospitality industry will look over the next year – trying to imagine next week is difficult, next month seems an eternity away.
+What we do know is that the industry will never be the same and a different more flexible approach will be required.

-Unfortunately, post pandemic, many branded and independent operations will undoubtedly close.
+Unfortunately as we have seen, post pandemic, many more branded and independent operations will undoubtedly close.
 This will open the market to the remaining caterers who have planned for the future, offering leaner and simpler menus, an outward focus on quality and service whilst internally focusing on margin and profitability.

-As we all consider how our lives will change, for those managing the hospitality industry it is time to re-think and plan how to operate in the future.
+As we all consider how our lives will change, for those managing the hospitality industry it will be a constant period of rethinking, planning and adapting for the future.

 A picture paints a thousand words...